interlay/interbtc-spec/docs/spec/vault-registry.rst

 Maps
 ----

+.. _LiquidationVault:

 LiquidationVault
 ................

-Mapping from ``CurrencyId`` to the account identifier of an artificial vault maintained by the VaultRegistry to handle interBTC balances and collateral of liquidated Vaults that use the given currency.
+Mapping from ``CurrencyId`` to the account identifier of an artificial vault (see :ref:`SystemVault`) maintained by the VaultRegistry to handle interBTC balances and collateral of liquidated Vaults that use the given currency.
 That is, when a vault is liquidated, its balances are transferred to ``LiquidationVault`` and claims are later handled via the ``LiquidationVault``.

 .. note:: A Vault's token balances and collateral are transferred to the ``LiquidationVault`` as a result of automated liquidations and :ref:`reportVaultTheft`.